Scaseco/jenax/jenax-functionbinder-parent/jenax-functionbinder-core/README.md

 {
     public void start() {
         FunctionBinder binder = JenaExtensionUtil.createFunctionBinder(FunctionRegistry.get());

-        // bindAll() registers all appropriately annotated functions with the configured function registry binder.bindAll(SparqlFnLib.class);
+        binder.registerAll(SparqlFnLib.class);
     }
 }
 ```

+The `registerAll(Class<?>)` method registers all appropriately annotated *static* methods with the configured function registry.
+Use the overload `registerAll(Class<?>, Object)` to register all appropriately annotated methods of an object.
+The object must be
+an instance of the given class.

 ### Default Values